barlick/hyprscreensaver/README.md

 The "monitorswitchdelayafter" parameter indicates the number of milliseconds to wait after switching between monitors and workspaces.
 Increase this if your computer is having trouble launching the screensaver video players.');
 The "launchscreensaverdelaybefore" parameter indicates the number of milliseconds to wait before launching ffplay to run a screensaver video file.
 Increase this if your computer is having trouble launching the screensaver video players.');
 The "launchscreensaverdelayafter" parameter indicates the number of milliseconds to wait after launching ffplay to run a screensaver video file.
 Increase this if your computer is having trouble launching the screensaver video players.');
+The "usefullscreeninffplay" parameter defaults to Y (enabled).
+You can change this to N (disabled) if you have problems running screensaver videos on multiple monitors due to a recent issue with ffplay/wayland/hyprland (not sure which is responsible).

 The "add_monitor_name = <monitor name found using hyprctl monitors> run_screensaver_on_workspace = <preferred screensaver workspace number>" is used to manually define a monitor to run a screensaver on.
 You need an "add_monitor_name" line for each of your connected monitors.